UnderLogic/toml-serialization/Documentation~/src/supported-types.md

 This package library aims to support the most common use cases for serializing and deserializing data.

-To see more information how these are serialized, see the [Serialization Rules](serialization-rules.md) page.
+To see more information how these are serialized into TOML, see the [Serialization Rules](serialization-rules.md) page.

-## Scalar Types
+## Scalars

-The following "scalar" types are supported:
+The following scalar types are supported:

 - `bool`
 - `char`
 - `string`
-- `enum`
 - `sbyte`
 - `short`
 - `int`